OSHA’s Sweep Auger Policy Comes Full Circle

-Given that the front of a sweep auger must contact the commodity in order to work properly, many in the grain handling industry were left wondering how they could continue using their equipment without violating OSHA’s policy.
+Given that the front of a sweep auger must contact the commodity in order to work properly, many in the grain handling industry were left wondering how they could continue using their equipment without violating OSHA’s policy guidelines.

-Both national and state grain associations provided OSHA with feedback over the next few years, expressing the industry’s confusion and frustration over the misguided policy; but in the meantime, OSHA ramped up grain facility inspections and the enforcement of its interpretation letter.
+Both national and state grain and feed associations provided OSHA with feedback over the next few years, expressing the industry’s confusion and frustration over the misguided policy, but in the meantime, OSHA ramped up grain facility inspections and the enforcement of its interpretation letter.

 - No employee shall enter a grain bin without a bin entry permit, which confirms there are no engulfment and/or atmospheric hazards present.

 - The subfloor auger and the grain entry points must be de-energized and locked out before entering the bin to set up or dig out the sweep auger.

 - The grate/guard on the subfloor auger must be in place and secured before operating the sweep auger.

 - Employees operating the sweep auger cannot walk on the grain if the depth of the grain presents engulfment hazard.

 - The only portion of the sweep auger allowed to be unguarded is the point of operation.

 - A rescue-trained and equipped observer must always be positioned outside the storage bin to monitor the activities inside.